All Bar One

 The first bar - in Sutton, Greater London.

 All Bar One is a chain consisting of 56 bars in the United Kingdom, owned and operated by Mitchells and Butlers plc which was part of the Six Continents group (previously Bass) until 2003.

 Décor

-The concept was designed by Bass as a 'female friendly' bar at a time when many pubs and bars were considered intimidating places for single women to go and drink or eat (due to the high rate of sexual abuse in british pubs), hence the huge glass frontage, the open plan space, surveillance cameras, concealed emergency alarm buttons and the bright airy interiors.
-There were huge wooden tables.
+The concept was designed by Bass as a 'female friendly' bar at a time when many pubs and bars were considered intimidating places for single women to go and drink or eat, with glass frontages, open-plan space, and bright, airy interiors.
 The design was formulated by Amanda Wilmott in February 1994.
 This followed the lead of existing female-friendly bar chains such as Pitcher & Piano and Slug and Lettuce.
 Wilmott, a former director of Slug & Lettuce, designed a similar chain for Yates Brothers Wine Lodges called Ha!
 Ha!
 Bar & Canteen, which first opened in February 1998 in Bristol; Mitchells & Butlers bought the brand's 22 pubs for £19m from Bay Restaurant Group in September 2010, converting some of them to All Bar One bars.
 Bass Leisure Retail opened another chain, Edward's, in the late 1990s that was similar.